This post may contain affiliate links. Please read our disclosure policy.

 How long does it take to cook shrimp?

-It is important to pay close attention to shrimp as you cook them become they cook pretty quickly.
-Shrimp only needs to be cooked 2-3 minutes on each side.
-You can tell the shrimp is done when it starts curling up and turn pink or opaque.
+It is important to pay close attention to shrimp as you cook them because they cook pretty quickly.
+Shrimp doesn’t take long to cook.
+It takes about 2-3 minutes per side.

 Why does my shrimp taste rubbery?